 In 2010, Oregon adopted higher K-12 standards in English Language Arts and Math to ensure all students move from grade to grade with the academic knowledge and skills necessary for success beyond high school.
 The state tests: challenge your child to think critically, go beyond multiple choice and ask your child to explain their answers, act as a snapshot of your child’s progress, and help us identify schools that need additional supports to ensure more students are meeting higher standards.

 To opt-out of the Math or ELA assessment, please complete the form below.
-To best support school district planning, you are encouraged to submit this form to your child’s school by January 2023 - exact date TBD (for students in Grades 9-12) or February 2023 - exact date TBD (for students in Grades 3-8).
+To best support school district planning, you are encouraged to submit this form to your child’s school by January 10 (for students in Grade 11) or March 1 (for students in Grades 3-8).
 For students who enroll after the statewide testing window begins, you are encouraged to submit the form within 2 weeks of enrollment.
-This form is only valid for the 2021-22 school year.
+This form is only valid for the 2022-23 school year.
 Parents and adult students are required to submit an opt-out form annually should they wish to be exempted from statewide summative tests.

 2022-23 30-day Notice and Opt-out Forms: